International Public Access Radio (IPAR): Public Broadcasting Service Airtime

 Then contact us and learn how you can broadcast your own radio program on IPAR (International Public Access Radio) on Shortwave and online streaming.

-International Public Access Radio Targets
+International Public Access Radio (IPAR) Targets

 NEXUS-IBA has been working with international organisations like the United Nations and UNESCO, and other NGOs to get their message across any boundary, literally flying over countries and territories and landing to your desired target from abroad.
 We are using very powerful transmitters and highly directional antennas located outside the target country, that cannot be controlled or blocked by authoritarian or dictatorial regimes.